autocorr/faust_line_imaging/docs/source/userguide.rst

 The default parameters will use a Briggs robust *uv*-weighting of 0.5 and jointly deconvolve all array configurations (12m & 7m).
-We recommend imaging one line first to test that the pipeline works and produces sensible results before moving to batched processing.
-The final pipeline products will have a suffix "_clean" before the file extension (e.g., ".image").
-In the above example, the final image (primary beam corrected) will be written to:
+We recommend imaging one "line of interest" first to test that the pipeline works and produces sensible results before moving to batched processing.
+The final pipeline products will have a suffix "_clean" before the CASA image extension (e.g., ".image" or ".mask").
+In the above example, the final primary beam corrected image will be written to:

 .. code-block:: bash